DEShawResearch/Random123-Boost/README.md

 parallelization strategy that might assign the same atom to multiple threads.

-CBRNGs overcome all these problems.
-With CBRNGs, the code looks like this (see libs/random/examples/counter_based_example.cpp for a fully worked example):
+CBENGs overcome all these problems.
+With CBENGs, the code looks like this (see libs/random/examples/counter_based_example.cpp for a fully worked example):

-    using namespace boost::random;
     typedef threefry<4, uint32_t> Prf;
-    normal_distribution nd;
-    Prf::key_type key = {seed};
+    counter_based_engine<Prf, 32> cbeng(seed);
-    Prf prf(key);  // seed may come from command line for(size_t i=0; i<atoms.size(); ++i){
+    for(size_t i=0; i<Natoms; ++i){
         float boltzmannfactor = sqrt(kT/atoms[i].mass);
+        normal_distribution nd(0., rmsvelocity);
-        Prf::domain_type d = {atoms[i].id, timestep, THERMALIZE_CTXT};
+        Prf::domain_type base = {atoms[i].id, timestep, THERMALIZE_CTXT};
-        counter_based_urng<Prf> cbrng(prf, d);
-        nd.reset();
+        cbeng.restart(base);
-        atoms[i].vx = boltzmannfactor*nd(cbrng);
+        atoms[i].vx = boltzmannfactor*nd(cbeng);
-        atoms[i].vy = boltzmannfactor*nd(cbrng);
+        atoms[i].vy = boltzmannfactor*nd(cbeng);
-        atoms[i].vz = boltzmannfactor*nd(cbrng);
+        atoms[i].vz = boltzmannfactor*nd(cbeng);
     }

 Let's consider the code changes between the two fragments:

-- counter_based_urng is a templated adapter class that models a bona fide Boost UniformRandomNumberGenerator.
-Its template parameter is a Pseudo-Random Function (PRF).
-An instance of the Pseudo-Random Function and a value from the Pseudo-Random Function's domain are required to construct a counter_based_urng.
-E.g., these lines in the
+- counter_based_engine is a templated adapter class.
+Its template parameters is a Pseudo-Random Function (PRF) and the number of bits in its 'counter'.
+It can be constructed from an instance of the Pseudo-Random Function.
+E.g., this line in the example:

-example:
+        counter_based_engine<Prf, 32> cbeng(prf);

+    This engine has "only" a 32-bit counter.
+So it can only generate 4*2^32 random values before it needs to be restarted (typically with a different 'base counter').
+But we only use it to generate three normally distributed values, so there is little danger of running out of randomness.

+    We restart the generator with a new base counter every time through the loop.
+In this example, the 'domain_type' of the threefry<4, uint32_t> pseudo-random function is (as the template arguments suggest) 128 bits wide.
+We've allocated 32 "Counter Bits" via the seconed template argument to counter_based_engine.
+That leaves us with 96 bits to be managed as a 'base counter'.
+We choose a distinct base counter every time through the loop, and use it to restart the engine:

-        Prf::domain_type d = {atoms[i].id, timestep, THERMALIZE_CTXT};
+         Prf::domain_type base = {atoms[i].id, timestep, THERMALIZE_CTXT};
-        counter_based_urng<Prf> cbrng(prf, d);
+         cbeng.restart(base);

     In C++11, with initializer-lists, this might be shortened to:

-         counter_based_urng<Prf> cbrng(prf, {atoms[i].id, timestep, THERMALIZE_CTXT});
+         cbeng.restart({atoms[i].id, timestep, THERMALIZE_CTXT});

-    Creation and destruction of the counter_based_urng is much faster than actually generating random values or processing them through a distribution, so it's reasonable to create and destroy the cbrng every time through the loop.

-    Counter_based_urngs constructed from the same domain value and the same PRF are identical, i.e., they will generate exactly the same sequence.
-On the other hand, counter_based_urngs constructed from domain values that differ in even a single bit generate independent, non-overlapping sequences of random values.
-Thus, by choosing a value in the domain that encodes some program-specific state (e.g., atoms[i].id and timestep), we produce a unique stream for each atom at each timestep that is statistically independent of all other streams.
+    Counter_based_urngs constructed from different bases, even bases that differ in only a single bit, will generate independent, non-overlapping sequences of random values.
+Thus, by choosing a value in the domain that encodes some program-specific state (e.g., atoms[i].id and timestep), we produce a unique stream (of length 2^32, of which we use about 6) for each atom at each timestep that is statistically independent of all other streams.
 Notice that the random values generated for a particular atom at a particular timestep are independent of the number of threads or the assignment of atoms to threads.
 The additional constant THERMALIZE_CTXT is used to distinguish this loop from any other loop or context in the program, eliminating the possibility that the same sequence will be generated elsewhere in the program.

-- Since it models a URNG, cbrng can be passed as an argument to the normal_distribution, nd.
-In order to make each atom independent,

-        nd.reset()

-    is called each time through the loop.

 - PRFs are keyed.
-I.e., the Prf constructor takes a key_type as an argument.
-Two Prfs of the same type, initialized with the same key are indistinguishable.
-On the other hand, two Prfs constructed from keys that differ in any way, even by a single bit, will give rise to statistically independent counter_based_urngs and output streams.
+Two Prfs of the same type, initialized with the same key are indistinguishable and two Prfs initialized with different keys, even if they differ in only a single bit will give rise to statistically independent sequences (even if they are restarted with the same base counter).
+The counter_based_engine's constructor's seed argument is used to 'key' its Prf.
+E.g.,

-    In the example, we initialize the PRF outside the loop with:

-        Prf::key_type key = {seed};
-        Prf prf(key);  // seed may come from command line
+        counter_based_engine<Prf, 32> cbeng(seed);

 Pseudo-random functions:  Philox and Threefry